jakobzhao/geog458/project/essay.md

   - the major functions
   - the audience (who is the intended audience? who can use this project?)
   - the authors and their affiliations
+  - the data collected date if it has
+  - list the data sources

 - describe the systematic architecture:
   - client, server, services, and data.

-- inspect the code of this project, especially looking into the following issues:
   - Exploring the data flowed in between the client and server.

-  - The major libraries/stylesheets in use and their functions.
+  > note: you might want to inspect the code of this project, especially looking into the following issues:

+- critique its overall UI/UX and Web Mapping design.
   - Does this project support responsive design?

-- list the data sources:
-  - vectors (i.e., geojson)
-  - rasters (i.e., TileLayer)
-  - critique its overall UI/UX and Web Mapping design if it has.

 - describe the basemap, the thematic layer and the interactive features if it has.

 - list any web map element in use (e.g., scalar bar, north arrow, legend, etc.) if it has.

-- analyze the strengths and weakness of the examined project.

-- discuss anything else you feel worthy to share.
+- analyze the pros and cons of the examined project. and discuss anything else you feel worthy to share.

 - reflect upon this project with the references of the readings from this course or other social theories, such as digital divide, power relationship, surveillance and/or resistance.

-Since the essay is written in markdown syntax, please include the following four structures:
+>  **Note:** Since the essay is written in markdown syntax, you **must** use the followin three structures: highlight, images such as screenshot, code snippet.

-- list, highlight,
-- images such as screenshot.
-- code snippet
-- table

 ## Submission